ppyht2/lsd-slam-containerised/Readme.md

 The debug window should appear by executing `$./bin/main_on_images data/sequence_$SEQUENCE`.

+If segmentation fault or Gtk-WARNIG happens, executing the command above multiple times may solve it.

 ## Related Papers

 * **LSD-SLAM: Large-Scale Direct Monocular SLAM**, *J. Engel, T. Schöps, D. Cremers*, ECCV '14